-Allow me to introduce you to the absolute easiest crock pot lasagna recipe you’ll find anywhere.
-There’s no need to chop a thing, nor boil any noodles, but you’ll still end up with a bubbly, cheesy, craveable one-pot meal that will satisfy a hungry crowd.
-It’s a hands-off, make ahead, freezable slow cooker recipe that’s about to become your new staple lasagna recipe!
+Allow me to introduce you to the absolute easiest crock pot lasagna.
+It’s a no-chop, no-boil noodle recipe, but you’ll still end up with a bubbly, cheesy, craveable one-pot meal.
+Made simple with spaghetti sauce and cottage cheese, it’s about to become your new staple lasagna recipe!

 An overhead shot of a slow cooker with lasagna.
 The slow cooker is surrounded by a tea towel and fresh herbs, a tea towel, and a small bowl with grated parmesan cheese.